Leanne Pooley

 Leanne Pooley ONZM is a Canadian filmmaker based in Auckland, New Zealand.
 Pooley was born and raised in Winnipeg, Manitoba, Canada, she immigrated to New Zealand in the mid-1980s and began working in the New Zealand television and film industry before moving to England where she worked for many of the world's top broadcasters (BBC, Channel 4, PBS, Discovery etc.).
 She returned to New Zealand in 1997 and started the production company Spacific Films.
 Her career spans more than 25 years and she has won numerous international awards (including the People's Choice Award for Documentary at the Toronto International Film Festival in 2009).
 Leanne Pooley was made a New Zealand Arts Laureate in 2011 and an Officer of the New Zealand Order of Merit in the New Year's Honours List 2017.
 She is a member of The Academy of Motion Picture Arts and Sciences.

-2022 saw Pooley move from directing to producing with three documentaries released.
-Feature Film "Dame Valerie Adams: More Than Gold", "Beyond Conversion" for TVNZ and "Fightback:Joseph Parker" for streaming platform DAZN.
+2025 saw the release of her four part TV series, CHOIR GAMES a co-production for SkyNZ & Super Channel Canada.
+An inspiring programme about the power of music to change lives, the series followed young people to the World Choir Games, the biggest choral competition on earth.
+In 2022 Pooley produced two documentaries, the feature Film "Dame Valerie Adams: More Than Gold" about five time Olympian Valerie Adams and "Beyond Conversion" for TVNZ about so called 'conversion therapy'.
+At the same time she produced and directed "Fightback:Joseph Parker" for streaming platform DAZN.

 In 2020 Pooley directed two feature documentaries.
 "We Need To Talk About A.I." for Universal Pictures and GFC films and "The Girl on the Bridge" for Augusto Entertainment and the NZ Film Commission.
 The former explores the existential risk and exponential benefits of Artificial General Intelligence.
 The latter follows suicide survivor and activist Jazz Thornton as she confronts teenage suicide head on.

 In 2015 Pooley's animated WW1 Feature "25 April" premiered at the Toronto International Film Festival before screening at film festivals around the world.
 "25 April" was the first New Zealand movie to be in contention for an Academy Award for animation.